BLANK-TH/elevator-bot/commands.md

 ### Compile One Word Story
 #### Command: `compilestory [limit]`
 Compile the words in one-word-story into an actual text document.
 The limit is how far back it goes.
-Default limit is 25.
+Default limit is 100.
+If you do a large limit, it may take a while.

 [//]: # (new utility commands goes here)